LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
 Mazikeen meets Lupella while travelling the coast.
 Unaware of each other's true identities, they forge an alliance with a mutual goal: vengeance and a shared desire for justice.

+#### The Genasi Twin's Story
+Bismuth encounters a Wilderbeast and is granted transformative powers by Kaede
 ## 1788
 #### Mazikeen's Story
 Mazikeen returns to Gogledd Ynys, and is imprisoned by Lupella who has discovered that it was her father who killed Mazikeen's father.